lsl-gm/adrv902x/docs/library/axi_ad408x/index.rst

 The axi_ad408x operates as follows:

-* The LVDS data is deserialized by the ad_serdes_in module with a 1:8 ratio.
+* The LVDS data is deserialized by the :git-hdl:`ad_serdes_in<library/xilinx/common/ad_serdes_in.v>` module with a 1:8 ratio.
-* After deserialization, the data is sent to the ad_pack module, which packs the 8-bit data into a 20-bit format.
+* After deserialization, the data is sent to the :git-hdl:`ad_pack<library/common/ad_pack.v>` module, which packs the 8-bit data into a 20-bit format.
 * When the bit-slip (synchronization process) is enabled, the software configures the ADC to output a fixed pattern, and the interface module will adjust the data alignment until the pattern is captured.
 * When the filter is enabled, the adc_valid signal is gated by the filter_data_ready_n signal, and the data is sent to the output only when the filtered data is available.

 Register Map
 --------------------------------------------------------------------------------

-The register map of the core contains instances of several generic register maps like ADC common, ADC channel, :git-hdl:`up_delay_cntrl <library/common/up_delay_cntrl.v>`.
+The register map of the core contains instances of several generic register maps like ADC common, ADC channel,
+:git-hdl:`up_delay_cntrl <library/common/up_delay_cntrl.v>`.
 The following table presents the base addresses of each instance, after it you can find the detailed description of each generic register map.

 The absolute address of a register should be calculated by adding the instance base address to the registers relative address.